 In February and March 2013, FORA held the first two of three “Post-Reassessment” Board workshops to establish priorities for policy action items.
 To further that objective, FORA Board Chairman Jerry Edelen appointed a Post-Reassessment Advisory Committee (PRAC) at the March 2013 workshop.
 The PRAC, composed of seven Board members and focusing primarily on Category I and Category IV issues, was formed to develop a balanced and manageable set of policy priority recommendations for the Board’s consideration.
 This advisory committee completed its mission in May of 2016, with any remaining items needing further consideration brought to the attention of the Transition Task Force.

 The FORA Board Chair appointed members from the Administrative Committee and Board to the RUDG Task Force in March 2014.
 This task force completed its mission when the Board received and approved the RUDG in June of 2016.
-Please submit any questions to Mary Israel at (831) 883-3672 or email@example.com
+For questions related to the these Guidelines, please contact Mary Israel at (831) 883-3672 or firstname.lastname@example.org

 FORA’s legislative terminus is June 30, 2020.
 A Transition Task Force (TTF) was created in April, 2016 to explore post 2020 alternatives and the associated transition issues.
 The TTF ultimately makes a recommendation to FORA Board by Fall 2016.
 Its work consists of reviewing contractual closing obligations, liabilities, implementation agreements, revenue sources and potential alternatives.
 If you would like to receive meeting notices, please submit your request to Dominique Jones (831) 883-3672 or email@example.com